 Workflows in AI agents refer to the structured processes that outline how agents carry out their tasks.
 These workflows serve as a roadmap for agents, ensuring that they take the necessary steps to reach their objectives while utilizing their capabilities seamlessly.

-Key aspects of AI agent workflows include:
+Key aspects of AI agent types workflows include:

 - Data Integration: Workflows often begin with data integration from diverse sources such as sensor readings, user inputs, historical data, or any other information relevant to the agent’s assignment.